pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 The bridge verifies that the login token has not expired.
 If verification fails, then the login token authorization fails.

-The bridge verifies that the the user is a valid Login with Amazon user.
+The bridge verifies that the user is a valid Login with Amazon user.

-The bridge verifies that the skill identified by the login token is allowed to access the service identified in the login token on behalf of the user identified in the login token.
+The bridge verifies that the skill identified by the login token is allowed to access the bridge identified in the login token on behalf of the user identified in the login token.
 If verification fails, then the login token authorization fails.

-In the implementation, the skill requires the user to share their email with skill when Account Linking because the bridge uses the user's email address to identify allowed users of the service.
+In the implementation, the skill requires the user to share their email with skill when Account Linking because the bridge uses the user's email address to identify allowed users of the bridge.

 ### The Bridge Token

 The bridge uses the bridge token to grant access to a service interface.
 The skill can request a bridge token using the login interface.
-The returned bridge token is bound to the user and service from the login token.
+The returned bridge token is bound to the user and bridge from the login token.

-The indirect bridge token rather than the direct login token is used to access the service interfaces because bridge tokens are less expensive to transmit, less expensive to verify and easier to revoke.
+The indirect bridge token rather than the direct login token is used to access the test and service interfaces because bridge tokens are less expensive to transmit, less expensive to verify and easier to revoke.

 #### The Bridge Token Format